Home » 7 Kakariki Sounds And Meanings (Explained)

 It’s not unusual for kakarikis to make a clicking noise with their beaks.

-This “clicking” noise is caused by the parrot pressing its tongue on the roof of its mouth.
+This clicking sound is caused by the parrot pressing its tongue on the roof of its mouth.
 It can mean various things, but it’s usually a mating behavior.

 More specifically, it’s a sign that the male is ready to regurgitate food for the female.

-According to the Department of Conservation, male Kakariki will regurgitate food for their female partner while she is nesting.
+According to the Department of Conservation, male Kakariki will regurgitate food for their female partner while she’s nesting.

 The male makes a clicking noise to let the female know he is ready to regurgitate.
 Tail wagging (alongside beak clicking) is another mating behavior.

-That said, beak clicking can also be a sign that your Kakariki is defending its territory.
+Beak clicking can also signify that your Kakariki is defending its territory.

 Additional signs to look out for include head bobbing, enlarged eyes, ruffled feathers, and pacing up and down its perch.
-In this scenario, beak clicking could warn you to “back off,” or the Kakariki may bite.
+In this scenario, beak clicking could warn you to back away.

 It could be a warning call if a Kakariki makes a loud or unusual sound.

-Some kakariki warning calls sound like sirens (very rapid-paced squawking).
-Others have described kakariki warning calls as “vibrating screams.”
+Some kakariki warning calls sound like sirens (rapid-paced squawking), while others have been described as “vibrating screams.”

-Birds use warning calls to warn their flocks about threats, according to Bird Spot.
+According to Bird Spot, birds use warning calls to warn their flocks about threats.
 Warning calls tend to be loud to carry over long distances and are usually short, so the bird doesn’t identify itself as a threat.

-That said, if a Kakariki calls out for longer, it’s more likely to sing or ask for attention.
+If a Kakariki calls out for longer, it’s more likely to sing or ask for attention.
 Warning calls, on the other hand, are short and sharp.
+A Kakariki may produce a warning call if a new person or pet enters.

 When it comes to kakariki mating sounds, you’ll likely hear the following: